Kelly Marie Tran: Early life

-Kelly Marie Tran was born on January 17, 1989, in San Diego, California.
+Tran was born on January 17, 1989, in San Diego, California.
 Her parents were refugees from Vietnam who fled the country following the Vietnam War.
-As a child, her father was homeless and grew up on the streets of Vietnam.
-After moving to the United States, her father, Tony Tran, worked at Burger King to support the family, and her mother, Kay Nguyen, worked at a funeral home.
+As a child, her father, Tony Tran, was homeless and grew up on the streets of Vietnam; he then worked at Burger King after moving to the United States to support the family.
+Her mother, Kay Nguyen, worked at a funeral home.

 Tran attended Westview High School in San Diego and worked at a yogurt shop to earn money for head shots.
 Tran then graduated from the University of California, Los Angeles with a Bachelor of Arts in communications.

 Career

 2011–2014: Early work

 Tran's early credits consisted of primarily CollegeHumor videos and small TV roles.
 She landed a commercial agent in 2011, who got Tran to take improv classes at the Upright Citizens Brigade.
-At The Second City, Tran is part of the all-female, Asian-American improv group, Number One Son.
+At the Second City, Tran is part of the all-female Asian-American improv group Number One Son.

 In 2013, she starred in the web series Ladies Like Us.
 In 2015, Tran was working as an assistant at a creative recruiting firm in Century City.